Moldovan Cyrillic alphabet

-The Moldovan Cyrillic alphabet is a Cyrillic alphabet designed for the Romanian language spoken in the Soviet Union (Moldovan) and was in official use from 1924 to 1932 and 1938 to 1989 (and still in use today in the breakaway Moldovan region of Transnistria).
+The Moldovan Cyrillic alphabet is a Cyrillic alphabet designed for the Romanian language spoken in the Soviet Union (Moldovan) and was in official use from 1924 to 1932 and 1938 to 1989.
+It is still in use today in the breakaway Moldovan region of Transnistria).

 History

+From the 12th to the 19th century, Romanian was usually written using a local variant of the Cyrillic alphabet.
+The earliest extant Romanian text is a 1521 letter written in such an alphabet.